 Similar to our last point, pages near the top of your site architecture carry more page authority.
 These hub pages have more important content and link authority on your website.
 Properly linking these pages to other pages and having a site structure that supports good internal linking helps pass page authority (also referred to as “link juice”) to pages lower down in the site structure, helping these pages rank better on search engines.
 It’s like an inheritance from your hub pages to your subcategory pages!

-3 Site Structures Types to Know & 1 Site Structure You’ll Love
+3 Site Structures to Know, 1 Site Structure You’ll Love

 On August 6th, 1991, site structure was born.
 Just like you and I, people have come into its life and helped it grow, evolve, and adjust to modern technology.
 After three decades with some struggles and some wins, four primary structures remain: